 Students who enter the College of Arts & Sciences undecided about the field of study they would like to pursue can participate in the Exploratory Studies Program.
-The Exploratory Studies Program gives students an opportunity to take courses in a variety of disciplines in order to identify their intellectual strengths and interests, while advancing their overall, non-major requirements.
+The Exploratory Studies Program gives students an opportunity to take courses in a variety of disciplines in order to identify their intellectual strengths and interests, while advancing their overall, non-major requirements in the Loyola Core.

 During their first semester, students are assigned a Exploratory Studies advisor who will continue as their advisor until a major is declared.
 Exploratory Studies advisors are knowledgeable about all the degree programs in the college, and help guide students in determining a major that best suits their interests.
 Courses taken in this exploration process will be applied to requirements for the major, adjunct, or general electives as appropriate once the student selects a major.

 Students may remain in the Exploratory Studies Program until they have 55 earned credits.
 Since the University does not grant a degree in Exploratory Studies, students must officially declare a major no later than the end of their sophomore year.